Former – Labelling requirements for meat and poultry products

 - if individually packaged, on the part of the package that lies on or over the anterior centre of the breast

-- if not individually packaged, on a tag attached to the V of the wishbone (i.e., breast tag)
+- if not individually packaged, on a tag attached to the V of the wishbone (for example, breast tag)

 For general information that applies to all foods, including meat products, refer to Common name.